andy-maier/python-garbagetracker/docs/pytest.rst

     Garbage object tracking using Yagot:

-    --yagot               Enables checking in general and checks for uncollectable objects.
+    --yagot               Enables checking for collected and uncollectable objects caused by pytest test cases.
 Default: Env.var YAGOT (set to non-empty), or False.

-    --yagot-collected     Adds checking for collected objects (in addition to uncollectable objects which are always checked).
+    --yagot-leaks-only    Limits the checking to only uncollectable (=leak) objects.
+Default:
-                          Default: Env.var YAGOT_COLLECTED (set to non-empty), or False.
+                          Env.var YAGOT_LEAKS_ONLY (set to non-empty), or False.

     --yagot-ignore-types=TYPE[,TYPE[...]]
                           Type name or module.path.class name of collected and uncollectable objects for which test cases will be ignored.
 Multiple comma-separated type names can be specified on each option, and in addition the option can be specified multiple times.
-Default: Env.var
-                          YAGOT_IGNORE_TYPES, or empty list.
+The types must be specified as represented by the str(type) function (for example, "int" or "mymodule.MyClass").
+Default: Env.var YAGOT_IGNORE_TYPES, or empty list.